It’s time to unbecome...

-I feel like self leadership is a reflection of living an Ikigai lifestyle.
-Moving to Japan, I learned how to really come into myself, understand my needs, and cultivate a stronger sense of awareness.
+I feel like self-leadership is a reflection of living an Ikigai lifestyle.
+Moving to Japan, I learned how to really come to myself, understand my needs, and cultivate a stronger sense of awareness.
 I no longer need validation from others to feel fulfilled, happy, and successful.
 I give myself permission to change my mind when I feel something doesn’t align with me anymore, and live life fluidly!
-It’s all a part of freeing your mind, heart, and soul to reach true fulfillment.
+It’s all a part of freeing your mind, heart, and soul to reach true fulfilment.

 Can you walk us through a time in your life when you felt lost?
 What ideas or tools helped you overcome this period?

-There was a time in my life where I felt unworthy, unseen, and constantly chasing things that didn’t serve me.
+There was a time in my life when I felt unworthy, unseen, and constantly chasing things that didn’t serve me.
 It led to chronic illness, depression, and a lot of anxiety.
 One day I said, enough is enough.
 I was the only one who could take responsibility and change my life.
 I’ve done it before, I can do it again.
-I started doing a lot of soul searching.
-I learned how to meditate, took part in energy healing sessions, and started to have more conversations with myself about why I had specific beliefs.
+I started doing a lot of soul-searching.
+I learned how to meditate, took part in energy healing sessions, and started having more conversations about why I had specific beliefs.
 Although therapy is a wonderful tool, we hold all the answers to our fears and traumas more than others do so facing these realities, although difficult, I was able to rewire my mind and create a new story.
 Japan and its spiritual practices definition played a big role in this.

 What would be your advice to anyone struggling to live a life of Ikigai?